Kingsford-Group/ribomap/README.md

 * __--riboseq_fq__ (required) Input ribosome profiling (riboseq) read fastq.gz file.
 * __--transcript_fa__ (required) Input trascriptome reference fasta file.
 * __--contaminant_fa__ Input contaminant sequence fasta file.
 * __--cds_range__ A text file that includes the coding sequence (CDS) range for all transcripts (see description below).
-If such an option is not provided, the transcript fasta file is assume to only include the CDS regions.
+If such an option is not provided, the transcript fasta file is assumed to only include the CDS regions.
 * __--work_dir__ (default the parent directory of `scripts`) The working directory where all intermediate and final results will write to.
 * __--nproc__ (default 15) Number of threads can be used by ribomap.
 * __--adapter__ (default `CTGTAGGCACCATCAAT`) The linker sequence attached to the 5' end of the ribo-seq reads.